sparoodata/mongolens_new/README.md

 ### Configuration: Config File

-MongoDB Lens supports extensive customization via JSON config file.
+MongoDB Lens supports extensive customization via JSON configuration file.

 > [!NOTE]<br>
 > The config file is optional.
 MongoDB Lens will run with default settings if no config file is provided.